patcg/docs-and-reports/threat-model/readme.md

 Many of these proposals attempt to leverage the concept of _private computation_ as a component of these purpose-constrained APIs.
 An ideal private computation system would allow for the evaluation of a predefined function (i.e., the constrained purpose,) without revealing any new information to any party beyond the output of that predefined function.
 Private computation can be used to perform aggregation over inputs which, individually, must not be revealed.

-Private computation has various constructions, each with different assumptions.
-The two primary forms considered by existing proposals are _multi-party computation_ (MPC) and _trusted execution environments_ (TEEs.)
-MPC relies on distinct parties, or _aggregators_, who perform a cryptographic protocol, while TEEs rely on specialized hardware that provides isolation for computation on sensitive data.
+Private computation can be instantiated using several technologies:

+* Multi-party computation (MPC) distributes information between multiple independent entities using secret sharing.
+* A trusted execution environment (TEE) isolates computation and its state by using specialized hardware.
+* Fully homomorphic encryption (FHE) enables computation on the ciphertext of encrypted inputs.

+Though the implementation details differ for each technology, ultimately they all rely on finding two entities - or _aggregators_ - that can be trusted not to conspire to reveal private inputs.
+The forms considered by existing attribution proposals are MPC and TEEs.

 For our threat model, we assume that an active attacker can control the network and has the ability to corrupt any number of clients, the parties who call the proposed APIs, and some subset of aggregators, when used.